Let me introduce you to your dream lens, the Canon EF 400mm f/2.8L IS III.

 With f/2.8 aperture being so important for this lens, the wide open image quality is what matters most and this lens performs spectacularly at f/2.8, delivering razor sharp details across the entire full frame image circle.
 Very few lenses perform near their best at wide open apertures, but very little resolution or contrast improvement is seen from this one at f/4 or narrower apertures and none is needed.
 The only reason to stop this lens down is for increased depth of field and slightly less peripheral shading in the corners.
 That is the way it should be.

 Our lab sharpness tests tell the story the best, but I attempted to create some outdoor comparison examples to share.
 To be accurate, the stable lighting of a clear sky is needed for this testing and heat waves are often present when the sky is clear.
 When magnified with a 400mm lens, heat waves prevent representative results.
 That was a problem I was not able to satisfactorily overcome, so I'm opting to share some 100% resolution f/2.8 crops instead.
 These images were captured using an ultra-high resolution Canon EOS 5Ds R with RAW files processed in Canon DPP using the Standard Picture Style and sharpness set to only "1" (0-10 scale).
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.